 If the ball bursts the referee will stop the match and restart with a drop ball (with new ball).

-Football Rules: Law 3 – Number of players
+Law 3 - The Number Of Players

 A football match consists of two opposing teams of 11 players.
 The game cannot start or continue if one team has less than 7 players.